Register

 VA10 Football God 4,806 pts

-Posted about 9 years ago by VA10
+Posted over 9 years ago by VA10

 Not sure...
 I'd love the man on the sideline with his suit and everything but not sure about his ability as a manager.
 Especially if we're talking taking over after Wenger.
 I'd like someone who has already managed a big club and knows everything about it.
 Pep should be available and I think he's the perfect candidate.